 The device then transmits an audio response to the user within two seconds.

-The University of California, San Diego’s Jacobs Medical Center directly targets patient engagement and satisfaction with digital tools people use everyday.
+The University of California, San Diego’s Jacobs Medical Center directly targets patient engagement and patient satisfaction in healthcare with digital tools people use everyday.
 Jacobs Medical Center, a 245-bed medical and surgical specialty hospital, provides admitted patients with tablets and equips their rooms with smart TVs.
 The technologies are designed to give patients direct control of their healthcare experience and their surroundings.

 Once they arrive, patients have immediate access to the tablets, which allows them to take command of their room environment, reducing the need to call for assistance to lower shades or adjust the room temperature.
 The devices are also equipped with popular entertainment apps, and patients have the option to download many of their favorite apps as well.
 Additionally, patients have the ability to share content on the devices with clinicians and room guests on the smart TV.